Swedish Transport Administration electric road program: Electreon

-Wireless power transfer with inductive coils was scheduled to begin testing in 2020 using technology by Electreon, an Israeli startup.
+Trafikverket assessed a wireless electric road system (WERS) with inductive coils using technology by Electreon, an Israeli startup.
+Testing was scheduled to begin in 2020.
 The system is made of short sections containing copper coils that energize when a vehicle is driving over them and switch off when it's passed, and it supports power metering and a billing for the energy consumed.
-The system is estimated to have a maintenance period of 5 years for roadside equipment and at least 10 years for in-road equipment.
-Electreon first tested receivers theoretically capable of up to 25 kW, installing three 25 kW receivers on an electric bus, and subsequently five 20 kW receivers on an electric truck that achieved an average transfer rate of 14 kW per receiver.
-The pilot was scheduled to conclude in March 2022, however Electreon has requested an extension for another year so it can test receivers theoretically capable of 30 kW.
+The system is estimated to have a maintenance period of 5 years for roadside equipment and about 10 years for in-road equipment.

+Electreon first tested receivers nominally capable of up to 25 kW, installing three 25 kW receivers on an electric bus, and subsequently five 20 kW receivers on an electric truck that achieved an average transfer rate of 14 kW per receiver.
+The pilot was scheduled to conclude in March 2022, however Electreon has requested an extension for another year so it can test receivers nominally capable of 30 kW.
 Testing has been extended in late 2022 by another two years to assess seasonal damage and maintenance.

+The German Ministry of Economy, BMWK, tested infrastructure by Electreon in 2023 with a bus equipped with inductive coils that receive power from a 200-meter strip of transmitters under the road surface.
+The receivers were able to collect 64.3% of the power emitted from the transmitters.
+Installation proved complex and costly, and finding suitable locations for the coils' roadside power cabinets proved difficult.
+The Coventry University dynamic charging project DynaCoV found wireless electric roads financially infeasible, using itemized costs provided in 2021 by Electreon.

 Elonroad

-Ground-level conductive rails power delivery began undergoing testing in 2020 using technology by Elonroad, a Swedish startup located in Lund.
+Trafikverket began testing ground-level conductive rails power delivery in 2020 using technology by Elonroad, a Swedish startup located in Lund.
 The project, EVolutionRoad, was scheduled to begin planning in 2019 and conclude its testing and demonstrations in 2022.
 The first stretch of road was inaugurated in June 2020 and is the first electric road system placed in an urban environment.
 The system uses a conductive pickup under the vehicle that connects to a rail on top of the road surface via sliding contacts.
 The rail is active one meter at a time when covered by the vehicle, making it safe in a city environment.
 The system measures the energy consumed, so that the vehicle owner can be billed.
 The system as tested is capable of delivering up to 300 kW with 97% efficiency while driving and it is estimated to have a maintenance period of 10 years.
 Testing has been extended in late 2022 by another two years to assess seasonal damage and maintenance.
 At the request of Trafikverket, Elonroad has switched focus in 2023 from rail glued to the surface of the road, or on-road rail, to rail embedded in the road at surface level, or in-road rail, which is better suited for higher vehicle speeds.
-Testing is scheduled to conclude in summer 2024.
+Testing was concluded in May 2024.
+Elonroad credits the pilot with paving the way for their participation in the pilot project for electric roads in France.